|

 Knotted Lacing

-Adding an overhand knot at each crossover increases friction and keeps the lacing much firmer.
-Ideal for tightening
+Adding an overhand knot at each crossover increases friction and holds the lacing much firmer, such as when firmly tightening skates.

 To activate controls, please enable JavaScript